ml58158/SCCM-Client-Dynamic-Provisioning/README.md

 ### The Provisioning Process ###

+1. The Machine is Unboxed.
+(New Machines Only)

+2. The Provisioning USB is Plugged into the Machine.

+3. The Machine is Turned On and the Package is Automatically Read.

-1. OOBE “Out of Box Experience” is hidden
+1. OOBE “Out of Box Experience” is bypassed.

-2. Local Admin User Account is setup for testing
+2. Local Admin User Account is setup for testing & troubleshooting.

 3. The Device is joined to the domain